bloodyhealth/drip/README.md

-# drip, the open-source cycle tracking app
+# drip. the open-source cycle tracking app

 A menstrual cycle tracking app that's open-source and leaves your data on your phone.
 Use it to track your menstrual cycle and/or for fertility awareness!
 Find more information on [our website](https://bloodyhealth.gitlab.io/).